 Very closely tied to the output power of your device, airflow has just as big of an impact on your throat hit.

 Because higher power ranges heat your coil quicker, more airflow is required to cool your coil and displace the vapor in your tank.
 This is why sub-ohm tanks have much more airflow than standard resistance tanks.

 More open airflow also requires you to vape differently, using a straight-to-lung draw style instead of mouth-to-lung.
 And this creates a completely different throat sensation.

 What should I feel?

-Mouth-to-lung airflow is the closest to mimicking a cigarette throat hit.
+Mouth-to-lung devices are the closest to mimicking a cigarette throat hit.
 As you draw the vapor into your mouth, a slight tingle will hit your tongue.
 Pulling the vapor into your lungs combines the nicotine, PG, and flavor hits into a deep, punchy sensation in the back of your throat that remains until you exhale.

-Straight-to-lung airflow will result in a much smoother inhale, replacing the sharp kick with a consistent and pleasant burning sensation that extends down to your lungs.
+Straight-to-lung devices will provide a much smoother inhale, replacing the sharp kick with a consistent and pleasant burning sensation that extends down to your lungs.
 But don’t be fooled—the kick is still coming.
 As you begin to exhale, you will feel the combined force of nicotine, PG, and flavoring hit the back of your throat.

 Given all of the above, there are few general rules of thumb you can follow.

 If you want more of a hit, make sure to go for juices with higher concentrations of nicotine and PG.
 Go for sweet or citrus flavors, and increase your wattage.